Homemade Pie Crust with Butter and Shortening

 When I first started baking, I used the pre-made crusts just out of pure convenience, but I quickly realized that while my pie filling met my taste standards, the crust did not.
 I attempted a homemade pie crust several times before I finally found the ideal one.

-A good pie is nothing without an equally good crust.
-Buttery, flakey and sturdy are the three objectives here.
+A good pieย is nothing without an equally good crust.ย Buttery, flakey and sturdy are the three objectives here.
 All are easy to achieve with the right ingredients and proper steps.
 This homemade crust will work for any type of pie, but also recipes such as a peach galette or citrusy lemon tart.
+Another tasty option is homemade pop tarts.

 Ingredient notes